rob-mccormick/eleventy_starter_site/readme.md

 # Eleventy Starter Site

-This is repo accompanies my blog post, [Getting Started With Eleventy](https://robmc.dev/blog/getting-started-with-eleventy).
+This repo accompanies my blog post, [Getting Started With Eleventy](https://robmc.dev/blog/getting-started-with-eleventy).

 In the article I go through the basics you need to know to set up your Eleventy project and build a basic portfolio site for Jimmy Jones, a monkey journalist.
 This is the code for the completed site.